videlalvaro/videlalvaro.github.io/_posts/2011-04-22-learn-you-some-refactoring-for-great-good.md

 ---
 layout: post
-title: Lear You Some Refactoring For Great Good
+title: Learn You Some Refactoring For Great Good
 ---

 # {{page.title}} #